tamhinsf/OmniSci4Azure/README.md

 Using OmniSci's installation directions, you can load sample data into your OmniSci environment.
 * You'll need to connect to your VM using the SSH credentials described above.
+* A local user named "mapd" was created to run the OmniSci (MapD) services

 Navigate to the "Checkpoint" instructions underneath the Activation section.
 * CentOS